 There are no Virtual Workshops currently scheduled.

 Three summer workshops (3-day) are tuition-free for participants through sponsorship by Cambridge University Press and Cambridge School Classics Project.
 Course topics include: Reading Methodology, Integrating Culture and Language, Vocabulary Acquisition, ACTFL Standards, and Assessment.
-When the dates and locations are finalized, the 2018 Schedule will be posted here and e-mailed to our Contact List.

 Summer Workshops were held last year in Atlanta, San Antonio, and Meadowlands, NJ; 2016 locations were Houston, New York City, Washington, D.C., and Chicago; and 2015 locations were Atlanta, Hartford, Dallas, and Los Angeles.

 Completed Webinars are listed below.
 A link is provided to the audio and presentation slides for each Webinar.
 Note: Please allow time for the Recording to open, buffer, and begin playing.